sidhlee/d3-responsive-treemap/README.md

 # d3-responsive-treemap

 1. You can add multiple links to the data sources and render them with the same d3 chart.
-   e.g.) Links to the dat from different months for a line graph.
+   e.g.) Links to the data from different months.
+Rendered through the same chart.

 2. You can generate custom colors for scale at [Colorgorical](http://vrl.cs.brown.edu/color)